Psquare21/covidTracker/README.md

 Download the zip file or clone this project.

-After completing above step, run ' npm install' in order to install all the depedency of this project.
+After completing above step, run ' npm install' in order to install all the depedencies of this project.

 Then run 'ng serve' to run this project at localhost:4200